Abubakar Gimba: Background

 Born in Lapai town, Niger State.
-He began his early school at Gulu Primary School from 1959 to 1962, then went to Senior Primary School Lapai finished in 1964 and he proceed to obtained his high school certificate from 1965 to 1969 at Government College Keffi then he attended Ahmadu Bello University Zaria from 1970 to 1974 for his first and second degree, he also attend University of Cincinmati in 1977 and University of Iowa for program service.
+He began his early school at Gulu Primary School from 1959 to 1962, then went to Senior Primary School Lapai finished in 1964 and he proceeded to obtain his high school certificate from 1965 to 1969 at Government College Keffi then he attended Ahmadu Bello University Zaria from 1970 to 1974 for his first and second degree, he also attended University of Cincinmati in 1977 and University of Iowa for program service.

 Career

 Gimba worked with the Union Bank of Nigeria and then the United Bank of Africa as executive directors.
 Prior to entering the corporate sector, he was a civil servant who rose within the administrative cadre to become Permanent Secretary, Ministry of Finance during the tenure of David Mark between 1984 and 1987.
 After his retirement from banking, he was nominated to work or advice in some public institutions.
 Gimba was appointed chairman University disciplinary committee in Ahmadu Bello University, his alma mater during the interim administration of Mamman Kontagora.
 Thereafter, Abdulsalami Abubakar made him member Programme Implementation Monitoring Committee till end of the former's term in 1999.
 Gimba is a former president, Ahmadu Bello University alumni association and was a member of Ahmadu Bello University Governing Council from 2002 to 2006.
 He is the first pro-chancellor of Ibrahim Badamasi Babangida University Lapai.
 He became an adviser to David Mark, senate president of Nigeria on economic and budget matter and in 2010, he was presidential advisor on various matters, he also served as member of presidential Review Committee on public service.